BitBagCommerce/SyliusAdyenPlugin/doc/configuration.md

 > :warning: **Notice**
 >
-> When it comes to configuration of Sylius itself: some countries need to contain a "state" or "province" field to handle  to properly handle some of the offered payment methods.
-These can be configured under
+> When it comes to configuration of Sylius itself: some countries need to contain a "state" or "province" field to properly handle some of the offered payment methods.
+These can be configured under Configuration > Countries in the Sylius admin panel.